Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 In principle, any Himalaya-type clause is valid under Turkish law.
 Additionally, the Commercial Code clearly stipulates that save for the exceptions specified above, the carrier will be liable for losses resulting from the fault or negligence of all responsible persons in the performance of the contract of carriage.

-In cases where the contractual carrier appoints a sub-carrier as an actual carrier to perform part or all of the carriage, the contractual carrier will remain liable for the acts and omissions of the actual carrier and its employees, agents and servants.
-However, the parties to the contract of carriage may agree that the contractual carrier will not be liable for any loss, damage or delay while the goods are in the actual carrier’s possession.
+In cases where the carrier appoints a sub-carrier as an actual carrier to perform part or all of the carriage, the carrier will remain liable for the acts and omissions of the actual carrier and its employees, agents and servants.
+However, the parties to the contract of carriage may agree that the carrier will not be liable for any loss, damage or delay while the goods are in the actual carrier’s possession.

 Deviation from route